Pupppy44/bob/README.md

 }
 ```
 # That's All
-That's all for this file.
-Don't hesitate to create an issue if you have a problem. bye
+That's all for this project.
+Don't hesitate to create an issue if you have a problem.
+Thanks!